Alumni Profiles

 Bussler

 Volunteering in several Mason bioengineering labs, and then ultimately getting paid under the undergraduate research program, was an excellent opportunity to hone my critical thinking skills in independent research.
 Participating in Mason's OSCAR program was also an excellent opportunity to showcase my work to others and see what other undergraduates were doing in the research community.
-In regards to my current position, my two biomedical imaging classes were particularly important to understanding camera systems as well as how to perform image processing for various applications.
+In regard to my current position, my two biomedical imaging classes were particularly important to understanding camera systems as well as how to perform image processing for various applications.
 Other particularly useful courses included Intro to Python and Data Analytics.

 “Life is like a box of chocolates, make sure to read the back of the lid to pick the right flavor.”